haldean/nimage/README.md

 Current status
 ---

+### Decoding

-`nimage` can currently read (but not write) PNG images from streams.
+`nimage` can currently read PNG images from streams.
 It only implements the handling of critical chunks, which means that all ancillary chunks (containing colorspace data, metadata, etc.) are lost in loading.
+Only PNG images with 8-bit color depth are supported; in practice, this is most PNG images, but there are a non-negligable number of PNG images that `nimage` just can't import right now.

+### Encoding

+`nimage` can currently write 8-bit RGBA PNG images.
+It doesn't support interlacing, predictive filtering or paletting.

 To see what's coming up, check out the [Github issues][0] for this project.